yasu24/Telling-Story-with-Data/final-project-part3.md

 ### [Basic Structure]

-**As-Is:** the current Data
+**As-Is:** Describe the current situation using data on gun death rates and the level of regulation.

-**Gap:** Issues to resolve based on the analysis
+**Gap:** Identify problems based on the analysis - how to lower the gun death rate.

-**To-Be:** Project goal - reduce the number of victims of gun violence
+**To-Be:** Project goal - reduce the number of gun violence victims.

-**Counteractions:** Suggestion part
+**Counteractions:** Suggestion section - share the findings and encourage further consideration and deeper exploration.

-# Changes made since Part II
+# Changes made since Part 2
-> Include a few paragraphs that reflect on changes you made since the completion of Part II.

 | Research synthesis                       | Anticipated changes for Part 3         | **What I have changed in Part 3**           |
 |------------------------------------------|----------------------------------------|-----------------------------------------|